 CBRC Research Focus

-The focus of our research is modeling the key processes in the living cell so as to be able to explore the way cell reacts to different challenges, for example, being able to explore and simulate the effects of chemicals on different cellular processes.
-The solutions in this domain are generic and could find applications in single cell, as well as complex multi-cellular organisms.
+The focus of our research is modeling the key processes in the living cell so as to be able to explore the way cell reacts to different challenges, for example, being able to explore and accurately simulate the effects of chemicals on different cellular processes, as well as model of synthetic biology constructs, optimize metabolic pathways, and reduce the search space for suitable pathways.
+The solutions in this domain are generic and could find applications in single cell, as well as complex multicellular organisms.

 From a perspective of computational science, development of computational methods and their application in biology are key areas for generating high impact results and discoveries.
-This is primarily driven by the recent developments in systems approaches to biological research using a variety of high throughput techniques (genomics, transcriptomics, proteomics and other 'omics' approaches) that provide large quantity of data but do not provide direct answers to important biological questions.
+This is primarily driven by the recent developments in systems approaches to biological research using a variety of high throughput techniques (genomics, transcriptomics, proteomics and metabolomics) that provide insights into whole-genome responses and large quantity of data, but do not provide direct answers to important biological questions.
 The output of these activities has several distinctive characteristics such as:

-- Complexity: available data points to a network of extremely complex interactions between entities encapsulated within data
+- Complexity: available data points to networks of extremely complex interactions between entities encapsulated within data.

 - Dependency: available information is typically strongly context-dependent, further frustrating analysis of biologically relevant relationships.

 Direct application of traditional computational methodologies is not able to adequately address the three challenges mentioned above due to their computational intractability.
-For that reason, a considerable part of the CBRC's activity is related to addressing this particular problem.
-These remedies are largely focused in two complementary approaches:
+For that reason, a considerable part of the CBRC`s activity is related to addressing these problems.
+These remedies are largely contaimed in two complementary approaches:

 - Development and application of methods resulting in new algorithms that can address computational intractability by providing acceptable solutions.

 - Development of new and modification of the existing algorithms in a way that makes it possible for efficient execution on HPC systems.
-This involves, among other, code optimization and parallelization that allows for properly harnessing the unique advantages offered by KAUST's leading edge HPC and other computer resources within an academic environment.
+This involves, among other, code optimization and parallelization that allows for properly harnessing the unique advantages offered by KAUST`s leading edge HPC and other computational resources within an academic environment.

-The ability to analyze large and complex data sets facilitates the Center's research in a broad scope of biological problems.
-These include, for example, mapping and modeling of biological networks; genomics of regionally important plant, animal or even human pathogens; construction of in silico genetic and metabolic cellular models; modeling and metabolic engineering of heterotrophic and photosynthetic microbial cell factories for renewable chemicals and fuels.
+The ability to analyze large and complex data sets facilitates the Center`s research in a broad scope of biological problems.
+These include, for example, modeling of biological networks; construction of in silico genetic and metabolic cellular models; modeling and metabolic engineering of heterotrophic and photosynthetic MCFs for carbon capture and conversion into renewable chemicals or biomass.